ndakena/Data-Analysis/README.md

 # Data-Analysis
-This if for Data analysis projects
+This is for Data analysis projects